 We talk about metal a lot, but when it comes to grating, it's not the only high-quality, high-strength material that can be used.
-Fibre reinforced plastic (FRP) is also a fantastic grating material and features many properties that make it a good alternative to metal.
-Here you'll find everything you need to know about FRP.
+Fibre reinforced plastic (FRP) is also a fantastic grating material.
+It features many properties that make it a good alternative to metal.
+Here, you'll find everything you need to know about FRP.

 How is FRP made?